prismaymedia/linkfy/docs/VERCEL_DEPLOYMENT.md

 ## 🎯 Overview

-Linkfy uses Vercel for deploying both the client (React app) and server (NestJS API) with:
+Linkfy uses Vercel for deploying the client (React app) with:

 - ✅ **Production deployments** on push to `master` branch
 - ✅ **Preview deployments** for every Pull Request